 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting, that simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-The new standard will be effective for fiscal years beginning after December 15, 2016, including interim periods within those annual years, and early adoption is permitted.
-The Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+The new standard was effective for fiscal years beginning after December 15, 2016, including interim periods within those annual years, and early adoption was permitted.
+The Company adopted this guidance as of the quarter ended March 31, 2017.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases, that requires organizations that lease assets, referred to as "lessees", to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases with lease terms of more than 12 months.
 ASU 2016-02 will also require disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases and will include qualitative and quantitative requirements.
 The new standard will be effective for fiscal years beginning after December 15, 2018, including interim periods within those annual years, and early application is permitted.
-The Company is currently assessing the impact that this standard will have on its consolidated financial statements.
+The Company is currently assessing the impact that this standard will have on its consolidated financial statements

 In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes.
-Under this guidance, entities are required to present deferred tax tax assets and deferred tax liabilities as noncurrent in a classified balance sheet.
-This guidance is effective for annual and interim periods beginning after December 15, 2016, with early adoption permitted.
-Entities are permitted to adopt this guidance either prospectively or retrospectively.
+Under this guidance, entities are required to present deferred tax assets and deferred tax liabilities as noncurrent in a classified balance sheet.
+This guidance was effective for annual and interim periods beginning after December 15, 2016, with early adoption permitted.
+Entities were permitted to adopt this guidance either prospectively or retrospectively.
 The Company elected to early adopt this guidance prospectively as of the quarter ended December 31, 2016.

 In July 2015, the FASB issued ASU No. 2015-11, Inventory: Simplifying the Measurement of Inventory.
-Under this guidance, inventory not measured using either the last in, first out (LIFO) or the retail inventory method to be measured at the lower of cost and net realizable value.
+Under this guidance, inventory not measured using either the last in, first out (LIFO) or the retail inventory method are to be measured at the lower of cost and net realizable value.
 Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable cost of completion, disposal, and transportation.
-The new standard will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years, and will be applied prospectively.
-Early adoption is permitted.
-The adoption of this guidance is not expected to have a material effect on the Company's consolidated financial statements.
+The new standard was effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years, with early adoption permitted.
+The Company adopted this guidance as of the quarter ended March 31, 2017.
+The adoption of this guidance did not have a material effect on the Company's consolidated financial statements.